Medical Billing and Coding

 This course reviews the background of the ICD system, as well as ICD-10-CM diagnosis coding.
 Learn about assignment, review and clarification of coding conventions.*Textbook required.
 Obtain required textbook in advance through AAPC.
 Online AAPC Blackboard access is required.
 AHP-199E.

 Anatomy for Healthcare Professionals

-An introductory class designed to introduce the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
-The medical coder develops skills to apply anatomy fundamentals to medical record.
-The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding.
-REQUIRED TEXT: For required textbook information, go to bookstore.ccm.edu/college.
-Students must obtain the textbook on their own and have it for the first day of class.
-Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
-AHP-301.
+This class introduces the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
+The medical coder develops skills to apply anatomy fundamentals to a medical record.
+The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding. *Textbook required.
+AHP-301E.

 CPT & HCPCS Coding Course

-This course, in addition to a main focus on CPT coding, includes overviews of HCPCS Level II codes, as well as Category III codes.
-Practical application of the CPT coding system is part of every class.
-The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes.
-REQUIRED TEXT: For required textbook information, go to https://bookstore.ccm.edu/college.
-Students must obtain the textbook on their own and have it for the first day of class.
-Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
-AHP-228.
+This course includes overviews of the Healthcare Common Procedure Coding System (HCPCS) Level II and Category III codes.
+Practical application of the Current Procedural Terminology (CPT) coding system is part of every class.
+The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes. *Textbook required.
+Obtain required textbook in advance through AAPC.
+Online AAPC Blackboard access is required.
+AHP-352E.

 ICD-10-CM/CPT 4 Coding - Practical Application